 - Helpful Solutions

 See here How to move profile from Firefox portable to regular Firefox or here How can I transfer the contents of my portable Firefox into the installed Firefox in my laptop?
-Use also firefox sync How do I set up Firefox Sync?
+Use also firefox sync How do I set up Sync on my computer?

 Nellus, thank you for your super-quick reply! i had checked out the article on moving a profile over to another computer, but the profile is only one of the three data folders; the other two include plugins and settings and i was thinking i needed those, too, but without an article saying it's safe to do, i was afraid! the two programs suggested (FEBE and MozBackup) don't mention working in Win8 64 bit and MozBackup hasn't been updated in a while.